yeganathan18/amfoss-tasks/task-06/README.md

 * Performed a search for subreddits using ‘memes’ as the search query.

-* Picked the subreddit that occurs as the first search result.
+* Picked the required subreddit using a function(GET) since that occurs as the first search result by default.

 * Using that, successfully upvoted posts posted in the last week (limited to 100 posts at max)